mrousavy/nitro/docs/docs/comparison.md

   </tr>
 </table>

-Note: This is a very niche benchmark that soley focuses on the performance of calling a single native function, including converting parameters and return values.
+Note that this specifically benchmarks simple native method throughput and does not necessarily reflect a real world use-case.
 In a real world app, results may vary.

 It's not all about performance though - there are some key differences between Nitro-, Turbo- and Expo-Modules: